Top 5 misconceptions about building a CMMC Level 2 network

 “Information system” means a discrete set of information resources organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of information.

 I think it is safe to say that “information system” does not refer just to the server that has CUI in it.
 The DoD wants these security protections to apply end-to-end through your environment if that environment processes Covered Defense Information.
-This is why logical and physical boundaries are so important – they define where the ends of your environment are.
+This is why logical and physical boundaries are so important – they define where the edges of your environment are.

 Wrapping up

-Almost every contractor I’ve talked to over the last two years is operating from one or more of these misconceptions.
+Many contractors preparing for CMMC are operating from one or more of these misconceptions.
 So I expect most of you did not enjoy this article and at least 30% are ready to fight me over it.

 What is your take?
 Please comment or share this article if you found value from it (or want to say it is terrible).